The secret to innovation? Your workplace culture

 Banga cultivates a bright, diverse workforce, but he’s also looking for something he calls a high D.Q.—decency quotient.

 We want a winning culture with decency at its core.”

-For Banga, decency is about being there for employees and engendering trust between them.
+For Banga, decency is about being there for employees and engendering trust among them.
 Trust, he says, breeds innovation: “If you want things to happen, everyone has got to be open and trusting.”

 Banga’s leadership philosophy is validated by new Accenture research: When employees work in more-equal cultures, they’re much more likely to have an innovation mindset.